gensx-inc/gensx/website/home/_posts/gensx-cloud.md

 - Every storage operation
 - The entire execution timeline

-## Building an agent with short-term and long-term memory
+## Composing storage and agents

-We've designed the GenSX building blocks to compose together naturally for scenarios like memory that require per-user and per-thread storage.
+We've designed the GenSX to be composed of building blocks to that click together naturally.
+Rather than leaning into abstraction, we put you in full control.

-In a few lines we can build a tool for long-term memory using vector search provisioned per-user:
+Continuing our chat agent examples, we can `useSearch` to add per-user vector search for long-term memory in a few lines of code:

 ```tsx
 // Create a per-user memory tool that uses vector search